kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 Kyma relies on a managed Kubernetes cluster for periodic backups of Kubernetes objects to avoid any manual steps.

->**CAUTION:** Automatic backup does not include Kubernetes volumes.
+>**CAUTION:** Automatic backup doesn't include Kubernetes volumes.
 Back up your volumes periodically either on demand, or set up a periodic job.

 ### Object backup